emaildano/admin-collapse-subpages/readme.txt

 == Installation ==

-1. Download, unzip, and upload the `random-posts-within-date-range-widget` folder along with all its files to the `/wp-content/plugins/` directory.
+1. Download, unzip, and upload the 'admin-collapse-subpages' folder along with all its files to the '/wp-content/plugins/'' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Visit your Pages admin page and notice the lovely +/- buttons.